ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 In the `environment.sh` file we have define the environment variables like below.
 We have replaced the `YOURFLICKRPUBLIC` and `YOURFLICKRSECRET` with the API public key and secret for our account, to enable authentication.
-Also we have specified the path for our credentials of the Google Cloud Platform.
+Also we have specified the path for our credentials of the Google Cloud Platform and AWS_REGION in order to access our Dynamo DB table.

 ```
 flickr_public='YOURFLICKRPUBLIC'